QUICK ANSWER

 Florida mutual recognition states

-DBPR's current Real Estate Commission home page says Florida has mutual recognition with these 10 states:
+DBPR's Real Estate Commission home page and detailed Mutual Recognition States page list these states:

 State Florida shortcut available?
 Plain-English answer